Semester2 Numerics UHH

 • Objectives

-The course covers numerical methods for the solution of ordinary differential equations, including convergence properties and aspects regarding the practical execution of a method.
-Students learn to select the appropriate numerical method for concrete problems, implement the numerical algorithms efficiently and interpret the numerical results.
+Students are able to list numerical methods for the solution of ordinary differential equations and explain their core ideas, repeat convergence statements for the treated numerical methods (including the prerequisites tied to the underlying problem), explain aspects regarding the practical execution of a method, select the appropriate numerical method for concrete problems, implement the numerical algorithms efficiently and interpret the numerical results.

 • Topics